Skip to main content

 Student Leadership and Engagement’s Leadership Development Program (LDP) provides 10 foundational workshops that are designed to engage and prepare new leaders.
 Students also have the option to earn a leadership certificate by engaging in a coaching relationship and leadership experience, and completing the foundations workshops and a reflection paper.

 Student Government was founded in 1921 as a student-run organization that serves as the official voice of the student body.
-We attempt to better the student experience at NC State by functioning as a governing body and advocacy group.
-Involved in policy-making, adjudication, programming, lobbying, community services, and countless other activities, we work alongside administrators to address student concerns.
+It attempts to better the student experience at NC State by functioning as a governing body and advocacy group.
+Involved in policy-making, adjudication, programming, lobbying, community services, and countless other activities, it works alongside administrators to address student concerns.
 One key partner within the Executive Branch is the Student Government Equity and Accessibility Department, a dedicated group of students who advocate for underrepresented students on campus.
-We support Trans-Inclusive and Mental Health syllabi clauses, and are advocating for varied online competency training for incoming students, and are working towards making campus more accessible.
+It supports Trans-Inclusive and Mental Health syllabi clauses, advocates for varied online competency training for incoming students, and is working towards making campus more accessible.
 Visit their website for more information.

 Safety